michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 The **BaseLine** setting (default 0) differentiates between positive and negative values, each potentially having a different color.
 This can be useful when monitoring deviations from some non-zero set point.
 For example, Electrical generators (in North America, at least) operate at very close to 60Hz, with normally, only small deviations.
 Setting a baseline at 60.0 and a Max/Min to (say) 60.10 and 59.90 would make an easily understood display in such an application.

+Values above the base line are generally draw using the High Bar color (see the

 **Threshold limits**